- Christie's to auction Raymer work

 - Raymer to chair panel at 'Reform and Revolution in the Arab World'

-Photojournalist and educator Steve Raymer, a National Geographic magazine staff photographer for more than two decades, teaches visual journalism, media ethics, and international newsgathering at Indiana University in Bloomington.
-He is a tenured associate professor of journalism, as well as a member of the university’s India Studies and Russian and East European Studies programs.
+Photojournalist, author, and educator Steve Raymer, a National Geographic magazine staff photographer for more than two decades, teaches visual journalism, media ethics, international newsgathering, and war correspondence at Indiana University in Bloomington.
+He is a tenured professor of journalism, as well as an adjunct faculty member of the university’s Dhar India Studies program.

-Raymer earned Bachelor of Science and Master of Arts degrees at the University of Wisconsin–Madison and studied Soviet and Russian affairs at Stanford University for an academic year as a John S. Knight Journalism Fellow.
+Raymer earned bachelor of science and master of arts degrees at the University of Wisconsin–Madison, and studied Soviet and Russian affairs at Stanford University as a John S. Knight Journalism Fellow.
 After service as a lieutenant in the United States Army, he joined the staff of National Geographic in 1972, launching a career that has taken him to more than 90 countries.
-From famines in Bangladesh and Ethiopia to the collapse of the Soviet Union, Raymer’s photographs have illustrated more than 30 National Geographic articles and numerous other National Geographic articles, books and multimedia presentations.
+From famines in Bangladesh and Ethiopia to the collapse of the Soviet Union, Raymer’s photographs have illustrated more than 30 bylined National Geographic articles and numerous other National Geographic articles, books and multimedia presentations.

-Among his notable National Geographic reportages were stories about the global hunger crisis (1975), the construction of the trans-Alaska oil pipeline (1976), the worldwide illegal trade in endangered animals (1981), Afghanistan’s capital of Kabul under Soviet occupation (1985), the humanitarian work of the International Committee of the Red Cross in more than a dozen war zones around the world (1986), the explosion at the Chernobyl nuclear power plant in Ukraine (1987), and the tumultuous birth of a new and independent Russia (1990, 1991, 1993).
-From 1991 to 1995, Raymer was the director of the National Geographic Society News Service, a joint venture with The New York Times, the Associated Press, and National Public Radio.
-In addition to managing a staff of 20 writers and editors, Raymer reported for the News Service and its global partners from the first Persian Gulf War (1990-1991) and the opening of Vietnam (1993-1995).
+Among his notable National Geographic reportage are stories about the global hunger crisis (1975), the construction of the trans-Alaska oil pipeline (1976), the worldwide illegal trade in endangered animals (1981), Afghanistan’s capital of Kabul under Soviet occupation (1985), the humanitarian work of the International Committee of the Red Cross in more than a dozen war zones around the world (1986), the explosion at the Chernobyl nuclear power plant in Ukraine (1987), and the tumultuous birth of a new and independent Russia (1990, 1991, 1993).

-In 1976, the National Press Photographers Association and the University of Missouri named Raymer “Magazine Photographer of the Year”— one of photojournalism’s most coveted awards — for his reporting of the global hunger crisis.
-He received a citation for excellence in foreign reporting requiring exceptional enterprise from the Overseas Press Club of America in 1981 for his work on the worldwide trade in endangered animals and products from endangered animals.
-Raymer also is winner of numerous first-place awards from the White House News Photographers’ Association between 1975 and 1995.
-In 1999-2000, Raymer received a Fulbright Research Fellowship, sponsored by the U.S. State Department, to support his work among the Muslim populations of Malaysia, Indonesia, and Singapore.
+The National Press Photographers Association and the University of Missouri named Raymer “Magazine Photographer of the Year”— one of photojournalism’s most coveted awards — for his reporting of the global hunger crisis in 1976.
+He has received a citation for excellence in foreign reporting from the Overseas Press Club of America and is the winner of numerous first-place awards from the White House News Photographers’ Association.